4-way VFS – Professional / Open Category

 - Addendum A – Dive Pools

-Competition Schedule: The competition will run concurrently with the FS, FS Female, 2 way Dynamic competition, over two days with the awards ceremony and party taking place on the Saturday evening.
-Official training sessions and speed setting rounds will take place from 17 – 22nd January.
+The competition will run concurrently with the FS Female, VFS and Dynamic 2-way competitions, over two days with the awards ceremony and party taking place on the Saturday evening.
+Entry includes 15 minutes of training time to be used from 17 – 22nd Jan 2016.

 Prizes will only be awarded with registration of 10 or more teams in any event.